|

 Let's take a look at...

-Which of the above are present in today's educational system?
-Or perhaps it would be easier to answer this question: Which one is the main focus?
-I think it's pretty obvious that it's a "Basic Foundation of Knowledge to Function in Society."
+Back to the study...
+Which of the above 7 items are present in today's educational system?
+Or perhaps it would be easier to answer this: Which one is the main focus in schools?
+It's pretty obvious that it's a "Basic Foundation of Knowledge to Function in Society."
 It's certainly not to give a revelation of the "Knowledge of God and His will" – in fact, that is actually completely and effectively squelched, as is developing a "Closer Relationship with God."

 How about "Preparation for Roles in Life?"
 Very little focus is on this, other than an increasing promotion and tolerance of worldly and ungodly "lifestyle preferences" Even if there is a focus on this, it is incapable of being very specific for unique, individual students with twenty-five of them in the same class.